togakangaroo/thee/README.md

 Nice and simple.
 [See below for more uses](#more-uses)

+Thee is written entirely in es6 javascript.
+An [cross-compiled](thee.es5.js) es5 version is available for those not using a compiler (like [Babel](https://babeljs.io/) with [Jspm](http://jspm.io/).
+I can't emphasize enough that you should use Jspm).

 # We don't all agree that `this` is dumb?

-Oh boy, let me take you through this and keep an open mind.
+Oh boy.
+Let me take you through this and keep an open mind.

 Let's start with the following code